google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/promises.md

-This works exactly as before, but so much easier to read.
+This works exactly as before but is so much easier to read.
 This works in Chrome and Opera today ([see example](_code/async-generators-example.html)), and works in Microsoft Edge by going to `about:flags` and turning on the **Enable experimental Javascript features** setting.
 This will be enabled by default in an upcoming version.

 This throws together a lot of new ES6 stuff: promises, generators, let, for-of.
 When we yield a promise, the spawn helper waits for the promise to resolve and returns the final value.
 If the promise rejects, spawn causes our yield statement to throw an exception, which we can catch with normal JavaScript try/catch.
 Amazingly simple async coding!